codefellows-seattle-javascript-401d22/12-express-middleware/lab-brian/README.md

 #### POST

-1. should return the house object and a 200 status code if there is no error.
+1. should return the car object and a 200 status code if there is no error.
 2. should respond with a 404 status code if there is no request body.

 #### GET

-1. should return the house object and a 200 status code if there is no error.
+1. should return the car object and a 200 status code if there is no error.
 2. should respond with a 404 status code if a request is made with an id that is not found.
-3. should respond with a 400 status code if there is no parameter (id).
+3. should return a list of all cars and a status code of 200 if there is no error and no id provided.

 #### DELETE

 1. should return a 204 status code if there is no error.
-2. should respond with a 400 status code if there is no parameter (id).
+2. should respond with a 404 status code if there is no parameter (id).

 #### PUT

-1. should update and return the updated house object along with a 200 status code if there is no error.
+1. should update and return the updated car object along with a 200 status code if there is no error.
-2. should respond with a 400 status code if there is no parameter (id).
+2. should respond with a 404 status code if there is no parameter (id).

 ## Contribute